 One of those nice people was Steve Brett, another was Henry Ireland.
 They had a stall together at the festival, selling CDs, records and merchandise by various bands on the record labels they run/co-run, Stitch-Stitch Records and Polite Records respectively.
 I chatted a little with Steve and bought three albums from him, two by The Middle Ones and one by The Lonely Ponies, all of them really great albums.
 Although I didn’t talk so much to Henry, or buy anything from him, he made a positive impression on me and I made a mental note to find out more about his label and the bands on it.

 The first things of Henry’s that I listened to were his Polite Podcasts.
 There were four of these, each one released as a free download on the last day of each of the last four months of 2013.
 The podcasts include music by, among others, The Middle Ones, Palomica and Two White Cranes, as well as interviews, oral histories and field recordings.
-They are beautifully constructed things and I love Henry’s interview style, relaxed and conversational, he puts his guests, and therefore the listener, at ease.
+They are beautifully constructed things.

 I met Henry for the second time in February of 2014 at another indoor music festival, this one was called Tell Everyone Everything and took place at Bristol’s Southbank Club.
 This was also the first time that I saw his and Steve Brett’s band, The Nervy Betters, play.
 I really enjoyed their set and I’m very much looking forward to hearing their upcoming debut album.
 By this time, I had also become aware of another band Henry’s in called Tiger & Panda but I hadn’t yet listened to them.